lewisbails/cem/docs/index.md

 **cem** is a lightweight library for Coarsened Exact Matching (CEM), a modern matching method used for causal inference.

-Covariate imbalance between treated and control groups can lead to treatment effect estimates that are sensitive to model specification.
-CEM aims to reduce this imbalance by temporarily discretising covariates using a multidimensional grid, removing strata that do not contain all levels of the treatment variable, and reweighting the remaining examples.
+Covariate imbalance between treated and control groups can lead to treatment effect estimates that are sensitive to model specification. `cem` aims to reduce this imbalance by temporarily discretising covariates using a multidimensional grid, removing strata that do not contain all levels of the treatment variable, and reweighting the remaining examples.

 ## Getting started